Brantford Sports and Entertainment Centre

 What are the anticipated social and economic benefits of the proposed SEC in Brantford? |

-It's important to consider the potential benefits that a well-planned Sports and Entertainment Centre could bring to the downtown area and how it can serve as a catalyst for economic growth and community revitalization.
-Firstly, a new centre could attract visitors from near and far, generating foot traffic and business for surrounding retail and restaurants.
-This increased activity could breathe new life into the downtown area, creating job opportunities, stimulating local businesses, and generating new development interest much like has been done in other cities like London, Guelph, St. Catharines, Oshawa and Kingston.
-The ongoing partnership with the Brantford Bulldogs along with other sports and entertainment events at the potential new venue is modestly projected to generate an annual economic impact from spending in excess of $12 million annually 6M, including spending by the SEC itself, spending by the Bulldogs, spending by visiting teams and fan, and spending by event attendees at local businesses.
-Additionally, an ongoing partnership with the Bulldogs is expected to significantly enhance the city's reputation as a sports-friendly destination, fostering increased activity and vibrancy, particularly in the downtown area.
+It's important to consider the potential benefits that a well-planned Sports and Entertainment Centre could bring to the downtown area and how it can serve as a catalyst for economic growth as the anchor of a new Downtown Entertainment Area.
+Firstly, a new centre will attract visitors from near and far, generating foot traffic and business for surrounding retail and restaurants.
+This increased activity will breathe new life into the downtown area, creating job opportunities, stimulating local businesses, and generating new development interest much like has been done in other cities like London, Guelph, St. Catharines, Oshawa and Kingston.
+The solidified ongoing partnership with the Brantford Bulldogs along with other sports and entertainment events at the potential new venue is modestly projected to generate an annual economic impact from spending in excess of $13 million annually, including spending by the SEC itself, spending by the Brantford Bulldogs, spending by visiting teams and fans, and spending by event attendees at local businesses.
+Additionally, the City's solidified long-term partnership with the Bulldogs is expected to significantly enhance the city's reputation as a sports-friendly destination, fostering increased activity and vibrancy, particularly in the downtown area.
 This boost in reputation is anticipated to attract future investments, further contributing to the city's economic growth.
-Moreover, the establishment of the SEC is envisioned to instill civic pride and confidence within the community, fostering a sense of belonging and engagement.
+Moreover, the establishment of the SEC is envisioned to instil civic pride and confidence within the community, fostering a sense of belonging and engagement.
 The community will also benefit significantly from the great work of the Bulldogs Foundation whose mandate is to raise funds to support youth in the community.
-This year alone, the Foundation has raised more than $145,000 for the Brantford Bisons through its partnership with the Hamilton Tiger-Cats and has donated $45,000 to Brant Food for Thought, $10,000 to Brant Community Healthcare System pediatrics and $35,000 to the Brantford Community Hockey League’s Take A Shot Program. |
+This year alone, the Foundation has raised more than $145,000 for the Brantford Bisons through its partnership with the Hamilton Tiger-Cats and has donated $45,000 to Brant Food for Thought, $10,000 to Brant Community Healthcare System Pediatrics and $35,000 to the Brantford Community Hockey League’s Take A Shot Program. |

-Why is the City considering this build when building affordable housing and a new hospital are such key priorities in our community? |
+Why is the City moving forward with this build when building affordable housing and a new hospital are such key priorities in our community? |

 As part of a series of comprehensive community development plans, the City remains firmly committed to improving housing and healthcare in our community.
 The City is meeting the targets set out in the Brantford/Brant Affordable Housing plan to construct 506 social housing units over ten years.
 Four years into that plan 43% or 220 units have been or are under construction.
 At the same time the City is actively supporting the Province and Brant Community Health Services’ (BCHS) plan for the construction of a new hospital, a recognition of the critical need for advanced healthcare facilities in our community.
 Building a new hospital is a massive undertaking that requires advocacy and raising the capital required from a variety of sources.
 The City is one of many players involved in contributing to this project and is dedicated to ensuring any dollars saved through year end surplus, additional dividends and operational efficiencies are contributed to this important community project.
 While funding the new hospital build is provincially governed, the City will honour its obligations to the contribute to this important community project.
-Last year, the City proactively established a Hospital Redevelopment Reserve Fund with $8.5 million contributed to date, part of a dedicated effort by the City to put in place the municipal funding required for the successful completion of this vital healthcare project.
-The City will be allocating additional monies to the reserve in June, 2024.
+Beginning in 2023, the City proactively established a Hospital Redevelopment Reserve Fund, part of a dedicated effort by the City to put in place the municipal funding required for the successful completion of this vital healthcare project.
+The City will be allocating additional monies to the reserve each year.
 It is important to note that proceeding with an SEC build does not circumvent any efforts to improve housing and healthcare.
 The City’s commitment to these initiatives will continue regardless of what is decided regarding a new Sports and Entertainment Centre.
 Ultimately, the City's simultaneous focus on recreation, economic development, housing and healthcare underscores our commitment to fostering a thriving community, and doing so by addressing in a comprehensive manner the many different and diverse needs required to make Brantford a successful and livable city. |

 What are the next steps and timing of the SEC project? |